Morpho-lang/inline/inline_api.md

 Inline is a small, grapheme-aware line editor designed for embedding in other applications.
 It provides a modern text model and features such as syntax highlighting, history, autocomplete, copy/paste, and multiline editing, while remaining lightweight and portable.

-This document describes the complete inline API; the 11 API functions are also documented in inline.h
+This document describes the complete inline API; the 11 API functions are also documented in inline.h.
+An example application that reads lines of C source code with all features is provided to illustrate how to implement callbacks required by the API.

 ## Minimal line editing